New Insights into Time Series Analysis II -- No Correlated Observations: Modelling the noise

 \section{Modelling the noise}

 \citet[][]{Cross-2009} used the Strateva function \citep[see][for more details]{Strateva-2001,Sesar-2007} to fit the standard deviation as a function of magnitude to estimate a noise model ($\zeta$).
 This method assumes that the majority of the sample are point sources, where the variability measurements are dominated by noise, rather than astrophysical variations.
-It provides a suitable model for photometric surveys at optical wavelengths if they have a single component of noise that increases in relative magnitude from bright to faint stars.
+The method provides a suitable model for photometric surveys at optical wavelengths if they have a single component of noise that increases in relative magnitude from bright to faint stars.
 However, the brightest stars can show much greater variation which comes from saturation and non-linearity of the detectors providing a source of variation that cannot be fit by these models.
-Such a situation is rare at optical wavebands but is quite frequently present for NIR data (see Fig. \ref{fg_magdispshape}).
-Since the sky foreground emitted by the atmosphere is highly variable in the NIR, it causes a highly time-varying saturation limit, which can affect large parts of otherwise highly accurate time-series data for bright stars with substantial outliers having very small formal error estimates \citep[][]{FerreiraLopes-2015wfcam}.
-These outliers will probably lead to a spurious impact upon the statistical parameters.
-Therefore, we propose a modification to the Strateva function that allows us to model such variations, the increase in the standard deviation for bright (saturated stars) and faint (photon noise) stars, given by;
+Such a situation is rare at optical wavebands but is very frequently present for NIR data (see Fig. \ref{fg_magdispshape}).
+The sky foreground emitted by the atmosphere is highly variable in the NIR.
+For this reason, the sky foreground causes a highly time-varying saturation limit, which can affect large parts of otherwise highly accurate time-series data for bright stars with substantial outliers that have very small formal error estimates \citep[][]{FerreiraLopes-2015wfcam}.
+These outliers probably lead to a spurious impact upon the statistical parameters.
+Therefore, we propose a modification to the Strateva function that allows us to model such variations, the increase in the standard deviation for bright (saturated stars) and faint (photon noise) stars, given by

 where all the coefficients are real numbers.
-Indeed, \citet[][]{Strateva-2001} and \citet[][]{Sesar-2007} proposed a noise model using three terms where the second and third coefficients are $0.4$ and $0.8$ respectively.
+Indeed, \citet[][]{Strateva-2001} and \citet[][]{Sesar-2007} proposed a noise model using three terms where the second and third coefficients are $0.4$ and $0.8$, respectively.
 These powers continued to be used in \citet[][]{Cross-2009} but the optimal coefficients were never tested.
 For more details see Sect. \ref{sec_test_noisemodel}.